Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Experiments

-OOD generalization is a fundamental open challenge in operator learning, as models trained on limited distributions often fail when confronted with novel initial conditions or other new physics~\citep{wang2024recent, zhang2025artificial}.
-To further evaluate SINO’s generalization ability, we compare it with data-driven baselines on the NSE case (E2).
-SINO is trained with only \textbf{5} trajectories, while baseline methods (including CNext, FactFormer, and FNO) are trained with \textbf{1000} trajectories.
-We test on four types of initial conditions: IC0, sampled from the same Gaussian random field distribution as the training set (in-distribution), and three OOD conditions, including IC1 (star), IC2 (smiley face), and IC3 (the pattern `AI').
-As shown in Fig.~\ref{fig:ood}, all models perform reasonably well on the in-distribution case (IC0), but baselines fail to produce meaningful predictions on OOD cases, collapsing into unrealistic fields.
-In contrast, SINO accurately tracks the long-term dynamics for all OOD conditions, with results closely aligned with ground-truth even at the final timestep.
-This demonstrates that SINO does not rely on data memorization but genuinely learns the underlying operator mapping functions to functions.
+Generalizing to out-of-distribution (OOD) initial conditions (ICs) remains challenging for operator learning, especially when training data are limited.
+We evaluate this on the NSE task (E2) in a data-scarce setting: \textbf{SINO is trained with only 5 trajectories}, whereas data-driven baselines (CNext, FactFormer, FNO) are trained with \textbf{200} trajectories ($40\times$ more data).
+We test on the in-distribution case (IC0) and three OOD patterns: IC1 (Star), IC2 (Smiley face), and IC3 (``AI'' text).
+As shown in Fig.~\ref{fig:ood}a, all methods perform comparably on IC0, but their behavior diverges under OOD ICs.
+The baselines often produce severe artifacts or become numerically unstable (\texttt{NaN}) during long rollouts, failing to maintain coherent structures.
+In contrast, SINO remains stable and tracks the reference dynamics across all OOD patterns, preserving the advected shapes at $t=15$\,s.
+Fig.~\ref{fig:ood}b quantifies this gap via the per-step relative $\ell_2$ error over the rollout, where SINO consistently achieves the lowest median error on OOD cases.
+Overall, these results demonstrate that SINO does not rely on data memorization but learns the underlying operator mapping functions to functions.
 Additional rollout trajectories are provided in Appendix~\ref{app:rollout}.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}